davila23/rottay-website/README.md

 ## 📄 License

 This project is proprietary and confidential.
-All rights reserved by Rottay.
+All rights reserved by ROTTAY.

 ## 📧 Contact